orangeNotebook/rate-movies/README.md

-# A-Level School Project, School News Website
+# Rate Movies

 This repo contains the code for rate movies.
 It is a react/express application for rating movies and other medias.

 ## How to run

-To run, first create a local database using the commands in 'CREATEDB.md':
+To run, first update the .env with the correct credentials

 Next, install dependencies in frontend and server